-The procedure to be followed in the event of an allegation of one of these violations is in the LECOM Policy Statement on Title IX Compliance and Affirmation of the Prohibition of Sexual Harassment, Misconduct or Violence attached as Appendix K and not in Section 9 Student Conduct of this handbook.
+The procedure to be followed in the event of an allegation of one of these violations is in the Title IX Policy and not in Section 9 Student Conduct of this handbook.

-LECOM provides mandatory educational programs to promote awareness and prevention of sexual harassment, sexual exploitation, sexual assault, domestic violence, dating violence, and stalking each year at orientation and other times during the academic year.
+LECOM provides mandatory educational programs to promote awareness and prevention of sex-based harassment, sexual assault, domestic violence, dating violence, and stalking each year at orientation and other times during the academic year.
 LECOM will also direct students to community resources such as counseling and victim support services and to law enforcement organizations as needed.